anhtuanpro6420/blog-dev/content/pages/about.md

 *I live in Da Nang, Viet Nam.
 I am a developer and I have almost 4 years of experience in development.*

-*I have experience in Javascript with some stack like MERN - MEAN stack, knowledge about JAM stack and some others skill.*
+*I have experience in Javascript with some stacks like MERN - MEAN stack, knowledge about JAM stack and some other skills.*

 *I love coding and football.
 Feel free to contact me. :D*

 *Email: anhtuanpro6420@gmail.com*